peteroupc/peteroupc.github.io/random.md

 [**Peter Occil**](mailto:poccil14@gmail.com)

 Begun on Mar.
-5, 2016; last updated on May 1, 2018.
+5, 2016; last updated on May 12, 2018.

 Most apps that use random numbers care about either unpredictability or speed/high quality.

 <a id=Introduction_and_Summary></a>
 ## Introduction and Summary

-As I see it, there are two kinds of random number generators (RNGs) needed by most applications, namely&mdash;
+Many applications rely on random number generators (RNGs); these RNGs include&mdash;

-- _statistical-random generators_, which seek to generate numbers that follow a uniform random distribution, and
+- _statistical RNGs_, which seek to generate numbers that follow a uniform random distribution,
-- _cryptographic-random generators_, which seek to generate numbers that are cost-prohibitive to predict.
+- _cryptographic RNGs_, which seek to generate numbers that are cost-prohibitive to predict, and
+- _seeded PRNGs_ (pseudorandom number generators), which generate numbers that "seem" random given an initial "seed".

 **This document covers:**

-- Statistical-random and cryptographic-random generators, as well as recommendations on their use and properties.
+- Statistical and cryptographic RNGs, as well as recommendations on their use and properties.
 - A discussion on when an application that needs numbers that "seem" random should specify their own "seed" (the initial state that the numbers are based on).
-- An explanation of what programming language interfaces implement statistical-random and cryptographic-random generators, as well as advice on implementing them in programming languages.
+- An explanation of what programming language interfaces implement statistical and cryptographic RNGs, as well as advice on implementing them in programming languages.
 - Issues on shuffling with an RNG.

 **This document does not cover:**